jrief/cookiecutter-djangocms-cascade/README.rst

 Run django-CMS in Docker behind NGiNX
 -------------------------------------

 In the previous configuration, uWSGI is configured to listen on port 9009 for HTTP requests.
-Here we can connect the browser directly onto the Docker machine's IP address.
+There we can connect the browser directly onto the Docker machine's IP address.
 In a productive environment, we might want to use NGiNX as a proxy in front of our Django application server.
 This allows us to proxy services for multiple domains and to use https.